LinkedInLearning/ai-reasoning-models-how-they-work-and-how-to-use-them-4036016/README.md

-# COURSENAME
+# AI Reasoning Models: How They Work and How to Use Them
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `AI Reasoning Models: How They Work and How to Use Them`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]